 So it never occurred to me that kayaks might seem intimidating or present a bit of a challenge to those blessed with more vertical longitude than me.
 I can just slip into the cockpit and away I go to paddle to far off places.

-If any of those thoughts have crossed your mind while attempting to kayak, then this comprehensive list of kayaks for big and tall people is for you.
-I’ve read tons of forums, reviews, and manufacturer’s websites to get the skinny on kayaks for larger fellas.
-I’ve found 6 that will comfortably and safely accommodate larger than life paddlers.
+I’ve read tons of forums, reviews, and manufacturer’s websites to get the skinny on kayaks for larger fellas and I’ve found 6 that will comfortably and safely accommodate larger than life paddlers.

 Whether you’re big boned, long-legged, or have feet that would rival Shaquille O’Neal’s, one of these kayaks is sure to finally get you paddling around in the comfort you deserve.